MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/add-API/api-select-features_1.png" alt-text="api select features":::

 5. Enter endpoint for the API.
-It's added to the project's local app settings, and it's the base URL for API requests.
+Teams Toolkit adds the endpoint to the project's local app settings, and it's the base URL for API requests.
    Ensure that the endpoint is a valid http(s) URL.

 6. Press **Enter**.